6. Brand-name everything else

 We walk you through the process of requesting reports in “How to Get Your Free Credit Report in 6 Easy Steps.”

 9. Anti-virus software

 Like an annual credit report, anti-virus software is something you need.
 It’s just not something that requires you to open your wallet.

 A variety of free anti-virus programs are available online.
-PC Magazine recently selected what it considers to be the best of 2018.
+PCMag recently selected what it considers to be the best of 2019.

 10. Smartphone apps

 It’s so easy to push the “buy” button for that 99-cent app.
 But more often than not, we’ve spent money on something we either won’t use or could have gotten free.